jose-elias-alvarez/buftabline.nvim/README.md

 :lua require("buftabline").buftarget(1, "rightbelow sb")
 ```

-Finally, the plugin wraps a command, `ToggleBuftabline`, to do what you'd
+The plugin also wraps a command, `ToggleBuftabline`, to do what you'd imagine
-imagine (useful for smaller screens / focus sessions).
+(useful for smaller screens / focus sessions).

 ## Options